londonhackspace/acnode-dashboard/Readme.md

 The template /templates/swagger.gohtml is basically the standard swagger standalone html, however it has been tweaked to make it work with the cache breaking and general static file handling.

+Frontend
+===
+The server will serve out of frontend/dist if it exists, otherwise it serves out of static/ - this is so when you are developing, it will use a UI build if you have one.

+The frontend is a React app in frontend/ - to work with it:
+* `npm run serve` - serves a development server, with live updates
+* `npm run build` - builds a production build to dist/
+* `npm run builddev` - builds a development build to dist/

+The development server runs on port 3000 and forwards /api requests to http://localhost:8080/api - this is assumed to be your local API server.